beeware/toga/docs/reference/api/mainwindow.rst

 Usage
 -----

-The main window of an application is a normal :class:`toga.Window`, with one exception - when the main window is closed, the application exits.
+A main window of an application is a :class:`toga.Window` that can serve as the main interface to an application.
+If the platform places menus inside windows, a :class:`toga.MainWindow` instance will display a menu bar that contains the app control commands (such as About, Quit, and anything else required by the platform's HIG).
+It may also contain a toolbar.

+The title of the window will default to the formal name of the app.

 .. code-block:: python